RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 **Executing the CICS application**

 The CICS application requires that you use a 3270 terminal emulator.
-The installation of Enterprise Developer includes the Micro Focus Rumba+ Desktop emulator.
-Rumba+ Desktop is available as a standalone application, Rumba+ Desktop, and is also available as a TN3270 Mainframe Display embedded within the IDE.
+This tutorial uses Micro Focus Host Access for the Cloud (HACloud), but you may adapt the tutorial to suit your terminal emulator of choice.

 **Configuring the TN3270 settings in the IDE**